Late 1970s

 *A bit tight getting back from Perth!

 Jorge is said to be accompanied throughout by his personal business manager (actually his life partner) Houston [Tex] L. Compton.
 'Mr Bolet has requested that twin-bedded room with bath in hotels comparable in comfort and amenities to the Hotel Menzies in Sydney be reserved.'
 He also asked for the Hilton for nights of 16 and 17 July.
-I like this little detail:
+There is a curious promotional detail:

-The Sydney Morning Herald 9/11/77 reports of the Rachmaninoff Paganini Variations: 'Elegant, stylish, pointillist in precision - but always rather cool, as of a man playing a very long way within himself.'
+The Sydney Morning Herald 11 September reported of the Rachmaninoff Paganini Variations: 'Elegant, stylish, pointillist in precision - but always rather cool, as of a man playing a very long way within himself.'

 Barry Humphries' poem about Melbourne